 Implement goal chart, behavior plans, or other incentives

-Removal from the summer care program
+Removal from the afterschool care program

 We do not make it a practice to terminate the participation of children from the program.
 However, we do reserve the right to do so if the child's behavior is not conducive to the health, safety, or well-being of other children enrolled in the program, the employees, or your own child's personal safety.
 We also reserve the right to terminate services for inappropriate behavior and noncompliance for safety protocols by parents or guardians.
 No refund will be given if a child is suspended or expelled from the program.

-We expect children to act respectfully when they are in the summer care program.
+We expect children to act respectfully when they are in the afterschool care program.
 Children are to behave in a mature, responsible way and respect the rights and dignity of others.
 Children must always stay under employee supervision.

 Actions Should Reflect Four Core Values: